 Urban citizenship in a sensor rich society

 Dee, Mike (2015) Urban citizenship in a sensor rich society.
-International Journal of Social, Management, Economics and Business Engineering, 9(1), 76 -81.
+In International Science Index, World Academy of Science, Engineering and Technology, London, United Kingdom, pp. 893-898.

 This paper suggests that cities, places and spaces and those who seek to use them, can be resilient in working to maintain and extend democratic freedoms and processes enshrined in Marshall’s concept of citizenship, calling sensor and surveillance systems to account.
 Such accountability could better inform the implementation of public policy around the design, build and governance of public space and also understandings of urban citizenship in the sensor saturated urban environment.

 Citation counts are sourced monthly from and citation databases.